apache/flink-web/_posts/2017-05-16-official-docker-image.md

 While this announcement is an important milestone, it’s just the first step to help users run containerized Flink in production.
 There are [improvements](https://issues.apache.org/jira/issues/?jql=project%20%3D%20FLINK%20AND%20component%20%3D%20Docker%20AND%20resolution%20%3D%20Unresolved%20ORDER%20BY%20due%20ASC%2C%20priority%20DESC%2C%20created%20ASC) to be made in Flink itself and we will continue to improve these Docker images and for the documentation and examples surrounding them.

 This is of course a team effort, so any contribution is welcome.
 The [docker-flink](https://github.com/docker-flink) GitHub organization hosts the source files to [generate the images](https://github.com/docker-flink/docker-flink) and the [documentation](https://github.com/docker-flink/docs/tree/master/flink) that is presented alongside the images on Docker Hub.

+*Disclaimer: The docker images are provided as a community project by individuals on a best-effort basis.
+They are not official releases by the Apache Flink PMC.*